What To Do When You're No Longer Attracted To Your Partner, According To A Relationship Expert

 Although it may be one of the hardest things you ever say to your partner, it's time to be honest and come clean about your lack of attraction to them.
 Whether you do it in couples therapy, with a therapist to mediate, or do it at home when it's just the two of you, it's important to do it.
 It will also help ease what's going on in your head and heart.

-"Honest communication can assist you in releasing resentments," says Winter.
+"Honest communication can assist you in releasing resentments," Winter says.
 "But you need a willing partner who can withstand listening to the ‘uncomfortable stuff’ you have to say.
 Honesty on this level requires two people headed toward the same outcome.
 Even though you may be willing to rectify this, you’ll need your partner on the same page."